Seal in savings with a duct test and repair

 STEP 3: You will receive a message confirming that your application has been received and will be notified if any additional information is required.

 Download and print the Duct Test & Repair rebate application checklist.

 Customers also have the option to Download , print and complete the Duct Test & Repair rebate application.

 Rebate program details and requirements

-- Must be a permanent SRP residential electric customer with a central AC system or heat pump and reside in a single-family detached home, single-family detached dwelling (duplex, triplex or quadplex ONLY) or apartment/condominium (duplex, triplex or quadplex ONLY).
+- Must be a permanent SRP residential electric customer with a central AC system or heat pump and reside in a single-family detached home, single-family detached dwelling or apartment/condominium.

 - New construction homes and evaporative coolers are ineligible.

 - Duct test and qualified repairs must be completed by a Duct Test & Repair contractor.

 - Test and all repairs must be completed by April 30, 2023.